ress059/ecu/doc/fsm_h/index.rst

 Run to completion is always satisfied because the event processing is conducted within app_fsm_task(), which is an RTOS task.
 A task cannot pre-empt itself, therefore all calls to :ecudoxygen:`ecu_fsm_dispatch() <ecu_fsm_dispatch>` are guaranteed to finish.

+!!!
+TODO STopped here

+run the fsm in a task that is synchronized by an event queue.

 Example